 Caring for Your Rat

 Rats are one of the most intelligent small animals you can have as a pet.
-Rats can be taught to recognize their name when called and are easily shoulder trained.
-Some owners have even succeeded in litter training their rats.
+Rats can be taught to recognize their name when called, are easily shoulder trained, and can learn games and tricks.
+Some owners have success in litter training their rats.
 Best of all, rats can be very cuddly and affectionate!

 Rats have a highly developed social instinct and display their interesting behaviour best when kept in numbers.
 They are pack animals and need contact with other rats; therefore, it is better to keep them in a group.
 However, they are also very prolific breeders, so keeping only rats of the same sex in the same cage is recommended.

-To provide a happy, healthy atmosphere for your rats, Petland recommends the following necessary and fun accessories.
-We have listed them as your new pet’s four basic needs: Nutritional, Environmental, Maintenance and Behavioural.
-When these needs are met, along with a loving environment provided by you, your rats will live a long and happy life.
-Typically, a healthy rat may live 3-5 years on average.
+To provide a happy, healthy atmosphere for your rat, Petland recommends the following necessary and fun accessories.
+We have listed them as your new pet’s 4 Basic Needs: Environmental, Behavioural, Nutritional, and Maintenance.
+When you meet these needs and provide a loving environment, your rat can live a long and happy life.

 ENVIRONMENTAL